-My favorite characters are Hiccup Horrendous Haddock III, Captain James T. Kirk, Elsa (from "Frozen"), Emily (from "Corpse Bride"), Toothless, Bugs Bunny, R2-D2, Lightning McQueen, Bilbo Baggins, and Willie & Joe, the soldiers from Bill Mauldin's war cartoons.
+My favorite characters are Hiccup Horrendous Haddock III, Captain James T. Kirk, Mr. Spock, Elsa (from "Frozen"), Emily (from "Corpse Bride"), Toothless, Bugs Bunny, R2-D2, Lightning McQueen, Bilbo Baggins, and Willie & Joe, the soldiers from Bill Mauldin's war cartoons.

 If I had three wishes, I would wish (1) that I could fly, (2) that I could talk as well as I write, and (3) that there was no such thing as Alzheimer's syndrome.

 I look at things like maple trees in the fall, or tropical fish, or sunsets, and I realize how much God loves us.
 He didn't have to make those things so beautiful, and they would work just as well if they were more plain; He added all those colors solely for our enjoyment.

 For those of you who are following "Snart's Saga" and are curious what the main characters look like, these are their character sheets: